Dimethylebutane/Dimethylebutane/README.md

 - 👋 Hi, I’m @dymethylebutane
 - 👀 I’m interested in too many things
 - 🌱 I’m currently learning physics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me: YOU CAN'T !!I'M WELL ABOVE YOU WAHAHAHAHAHAHA!

 <!---
 dymethylebutane/dymethylebutane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.